ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 Note that bootnodes are announced via ENR.

+Lodestar prints out its own ENR on startup, or it can alternatively be retrieved from the beacon node API by querying the [getNetworkIdentity](https://ethereum.github.io/beacon-APIs/#/Node/getNetworkIdentity) endpoint.

+[ENR Viewer](https://enr-viewer.com/) provides a simple and convenient option to decode and inspect ENRs.

 ## Peer Communication (gossipsub and ReqResp)

 Gossipsub and ReqResp are the two mechanisms that beacon nodes use to exchange chain data.
 Gossipsub is used disseminate the most recent relevant data proactively throughout the network.
 ReqResp is used to directly ask specific peers for specific information (eg: during syncing).